ashishraste/CarND-TrafficSignClassifier/writeup/traffic_sign_classifier.md

   * Adam optimizer was used to optimize the cost-function.
 Details on why it is used instead of traditional Stochastic Gradient Descent is bit hazy, something to read-up in the next few days.

+  * **Traditional LeNet architecture with dropouts** applied on fully-connected layers is used as the final-model.
+    The other two variants didn't perform well compared to this model.

   * It took good amount of time to fine-tune the hyperparameters, not with respect to their range of values but with the amount of time it takes to tune them back and forth after observing the validation accuracies.
     With Adam optimizer, the range of values to be tuned tends to be minimal.
-Related comment on potential improvement is given in *Reflections* section below.

-  * Traditional LeNet architecture with dropouts applied on fully-connected layers is used as the model.
-    The other two variants didn't perform well compared to this model.
+Following hyperparameters produced the best result with the chosen architecture.

+    1. Learning rate : 0.0009
+    2. Number of epochs : 75
+    3. Batch size : 128

 ```python